By Jocelyn Bioh

 Casting Telsey + Company / Adam Caldwell, CSA, Will Cantler, CSA, Karyn Casl, CSA

-Rebecca Taichman (Director) Broadway: Indecent by Paula Vogel (co-creator; Tony Award, Obie Award, Outer Critics Circle Award).
-Select Off-Broadway: How To Transcend A Happy Marriage and The Oldest Boy by Sarah Ruhl (LCT); Luck of the Irish by Kirsten Greenidge (LCT3); Familiar by Danai Gurira, Stage Kiss by Sarah Ruhl, Milk Like Sugar by Kirsten Greenidge (Playwrights Horizons); Orlando by Sarah Ruhl (CSC); Orpheus (NYCO); Dark Sisters (MTG/Gotham); Menopausal Gentleman (The Ohio).
-Regional includes productions at Yale Rep, La Jolla Playhouse, Shakespeare Theatre Company, The Old Globe, ART, Oregon Shakespeare Festival, McCarter, and Woolly Mammoth.
-Rebecca is a Henry Crown Fellow at The Aspen Institute, and a graduate of the Yale School of Drama. rebeccataichman.com.
+Rebecca Taichman (Director).
+Broadway: Indecent by Paula Vogel (co-creator; Tony Award®, Obie, Outer Critics Circle Awards); Time and the Conways by J.B.
+Priestley (Roundabout).
+Select Off-Bway: Upcoming: This Flat Earth by Lindsey Ferrentino (PH); Rolling Stone by Chris Urch (LCT).
+Previous: How To Transcend A Happy Marriage and The Oldest Boy by Sarah Ruhl (LCT); Familiar by Danai Guirira, Stage Kiss by Sarah Ruhl, Milk Like Sugar by Kirsten Greenidge (PH); Orlando by Sarah Ruhl (CSC); Orpheus (NYCO); Dark Sisters (MTG/Gotham).
+Regional includes Yale Rep, La Jolla Playhouse, Shakespeare Theatre Company, The Old Globe, ART, OSF, McCarter, and Woolly Mammoth.
+Rebecca is Resident Director at The Roundabout, a Henry Crown Fellow at The Aspen Institute, and a graduate of the Yale School of Drama. www.rebeccataichman.com.

 Nabiyah Be (Ericka Boafo) is an actor and singer-songwriter from Brazil.
 Her feature film debut in Marvel’s upcoming Black Panther is slated for February 9th 2018.
 She originated the role of Eurydice (lead) in Anais Mitchel’s and Rachel Chavkin’s Hadestown (NYTW) and was an original cast member of Queen of the Night (Diamond Horseshoe).
 While still in Brazil, she joined Brazilian theater company Os Bumburistas and with them, developed three theater projects: “A Virada” [Winner of Braskem Theater Award for Best Play], “O Pagador de Promessas” and “O Fantasma de Canterville” [Winner of Braskem Theater Award for Best Musical].
 Before moving to New York in 2010 and obtaining her BFA degree in Acting from Pace University, Nabiyah worked as a back up vocalist for iconic Brazilian artists [Daniela Mercury, Carlinhos Brown] and conceived and performed Rebel in Me, a concert of re-arranged classic and contemporary songs.
 Nabiyah Be is now recording her debut album due for release in spring of 2018.